Bangladesh Television: 1971–1997: Independence and government monopoly

-In 1975, the offices and studios were shifted to the newly built headquarters located at Rampura in Dhaka with newer technology.
 In 1977, Fazle Lohani created a new magazine show for BTV based on The David Frost Show on BBC, Jodi Kichhu Mone Na Koren, which ended right after his death.
-Bangladesh Television commenced color transmissions in December 1980, marking the first official full-time color broadcasts in South Asia.
+It later expanded its broadcasting schedule to six hours daily in 1979.
+Bangladesh Television commenced color transmissions on 1 December 1980, being inaugurated by President Ziaur Rahman, marking the first official full-time color broadcasts in South Asia.
 In 1984, Bangladesh Television merged with Bangladesh Betar to form the National Broadcasting Authority.
+As of 1986, BTV broadcast for 9 hours on weekdays and 14 hours on weekends, usually during the evenings.
+It also aired special programming on Fridays, as well as during national and religious holidays.